ravya1108/hactoberfest2023/README.md

 # Hacktoberfest_C

-# First Contributions
+# First Contribution

 This project aims to simplify and guide the way beginners make their first contribution.
 If you are looking to make your first contribution, follow the steps below.

-_If you're not comfortable with command line, [here are tutorials using GUI tools.](#tutorials-using-other-tools)_
+_If you're not comfortable with command line use, [here are tutorials using GUI tools.](#tutorials-using-other-tools)_

 <img align="right" width="300" src="https://firstcontributions.github.io/assets/Readme/fork.png" alt="fork this repository" />